music-encoding/guidelines/_guidelines-v3/13-figTable/01-figTableFigures/01-figTableCaptionsDescriptions.md

 documentary purposes, in which case best practice suggests the use of controlled vocabulary terms.

-{% include plainExample.html example="examples/figTable/figTable-sample241.xml" valid="true" version=page.version %}
+{% include mei example="figTable/figTable-sample241.xml" valid="true" %}
 Occasionally, a figure description may have a complex structure.
 In this case, one or more textual component elements ({% include link elem="p" %} [paragraph], {% include link elem="table" %}, {% include link elem="list" %}, {% include link elem="quote" %}, or {% include link elem="lg" %} [linegroup]) may be used to model the internal structure of the description:

-{% include plainExample.html example="examples/figTable/figTable-sample242.xml" valid="true" version=page.version %}
+{% include mei example="figTable/figTable-sample242.xml" valid="true" %}